jurplel/bowadnet/courses.md

 ## Spring 2021
 - 15-112: Fundamentals of Programming and Computer Science

-At this point, I was only cross-registered in 15-112 as a non-CMU student.
+This semester, I cross-registered in 15-112 at CMU while a student at community college.
+I later transferred.

-Despite being a little overqualified for this course, it gave me a more rigorous set of fundamentals to draw upon compared with my self-taught background, and gave me fun opportunities to work on projects for the course hackathon and the term project.
+Despite coming in with prior experience, this course gave me a rigorous set of fundamentals to draw upon compared with my self-taught background, and provided fun opportunities to work on projects for the course hackathon and the term project.

-My term project in particular is notable, as I made a multiplayer FPS game with a custom 3D graphics engine.
-Fighting with the performance limitations of Python was interesting and I learned a lot working on my project.
+My term project in particular is memorable, as I made a multiplayer FPS game with a custom 3D graphics engine.
+Fighting with the performance limitations of Python was very interesting, and I learned a lot working on my project.
 [You can check out my project here](https://github.com/jurplel/15-112/tree/main/tp)!

 If you are coming to CMU and unsure whether or not you should take this course, I would say it depends on what you want to do.
 Starting 122 in your first semester would be a more difficult start, but it would allow you to push further in the CS curriculum, allowing you to take 213 in your freshman year if you like.
-On the other hand, 112 may allow you to get a stronger foundation.
+On the other hand, 112 may give you a stronger foundation.

 I will say, the course has also changed a lot since I have taken it, so I can't speak as much for the student experience using the new CS Academy system, for example.
-I can say that I very much enjoyed having Professor David Kosbie as my instructor—I found him a very engaging lecturer and an inspiring person.
+I can say that I very much enjoyed having Professor David Kosbie as my instructor—I found him an engaging lecturer and a very inspiring person.

 ## Fall 2021
 - 17-214: Principles of Software Construction: Objects, Design, and Concurrency